na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Aponia2 | 2 4 5 are the key choices, must pick at least 3 signets to recover exhortation; pick at least breach from enhanced, recommended to also pick vulnerability
+1st | Vill-V2 | 3542 are the key choices; pick at least breach from enhanced, recommended to also pick vulnerability 2nd | Su1 | TDM, vulnerability, both combo boosts are the key choices; pick at least breach from enhanced, recommended to pick vulnerability
-2nd | Vill-V1 | 1 2 3 5 are the key choices, unlock nexus
-2nd | Su2 | TDM, vulnerability, both combo boosts are the key choices, unlock nexus 2nd | Kalpas2 | Both damage boosts, vulnerability are the key choices, unlock nexus Optional | Griseo2 | Red(prioritise to buy if encountered in shop) Black are the key choices, don't need nexus; can also pick Eden both damage boosts as reinforcement
+2nd | Kosma1 | Ultimate, basic ATK, shieldbreak damage are the key choices, unlock nexus Optional | Pardofelis1 | Both damage boosts are the key choices, unlock nexus Optional | Griseo1 | Red(prioritise to buy if encountered in shop) Yellow Black Grey are the key choices, unlock nexus; can also pick Eden both damage boosts as reinforcement

 #->Jade Knight<-
 ->![jkvalk](https://i.imgur.com/F5tbh4J.png)<-